nmnick18/nmnick18/README.md

 ### A little more about me...

-I am a Back-end Developer Primarily in Java and C#.
+I am a Back-end Developer primarily in Java and C#.
 I have been using other languages to create different microservices such as Rust, Go, and Python.

+I am currently a 4th year Computer Engineering major that likes to work in the field of healthcare in fintech.
+I am part of the Georgia Fintech Academy and I have experience working in the healthcare field.

+#### Hobbies

+Before COVID, I was greatly into embedded devices, I typically would play around with an Arduino UNO to see what cool things I can make out of it.

+Recently, I have been learning more about drone dutomation using ROS and gazebo, and no I am not running a test lab in my gazebo at home.
+Gazebo is a simulation tool to run the flight automation.
+I feel like this field will take off in the future, but currently I just find this fasinating and fun to learn.

 ---